 Form I-864, Affidavit of Support, is a legally enforceable contract.
 That means either the government or the sponsored immigrant can take the sponsor to court if the sponsor fails to provide adequate support to the immigrant.
 In fact, the immigrant could decide to quit a job and sue the sponsor for support.
 Thus, it’s extraordinary important that you trust the intending immigrant.

 If any public agencies have provided public benefits to the immigrant during the term of the agreement, the government can sue the sponsor for reimbursement.
-Likewise, the immigrant can sue to collect enough money to bring his or her income up to 125 percent of the amount listed in the U.S. government’s Poverty Guidelines (as shown in the chart in Form I-864P).
+Likewise, the immigrant can sue to collect enough money to bring his or her income up to 125 percent of the amount listed in the U.S. government’s federal poverty guidelines.

 Criteria That Terminates Responsibility